zichengsaber/python-socket/readme.md

 cd: to open the dir
 mkdir: to create a dir
 chat: to chat with others
-put: to upload things to server
+push: to upload things to server
-get: to download things from server
+pull: to download things from server
 quit: to quit the FTP
 help: to show this list
 ------------------------------------
 ```